pjolson/MySuiteBlog/README.md

 ## About Me

-My name is Patirck Olson and I am a NetSuite SuiteFoundation and Certified Administrator.
+My name is Patrick Olson and I am a NetSuite SuiteFoundation and Certified Administrator.
 I have been working in NetSuite as an Administator, BA, and Project Manager for over 5 years.
 My primary experience is in developing business solutions in NetSuite for professional services and manufacturing organizations.

 I love to learn and am constantly trying to expand my skillset.
 I am currently teaching myself SuiteScript 2.0 and will try to share my experience as I go.